 For example, metronidazole has been shown to be less effective than clindamycin for treating both Gardnerella vaginalis and Atopobium vaginae, which are two primary BV-causing bacteria.
 Meanwhile, metronidazole is more effective than clindamycin against other bacteria, such as Prevotella.

-But the type of disruptive bacteria isn’t the only factor when considering what antibiotic might be best.
+But the type of disruptive microbes isn’t the only factor when considering what antibiotic might be best.
 It’s also important to consider whether there are protective bacteria present in the microbiome and how to preserve them.

 You may know that some antibiotics can kill off protective bacteria in addition to pathogenic ones.
-That’s why clinicians often prescribe metronidazole instead of clindamycin, as clindamycin eradicates protective vaginal bacteria called lactobacilli
+That’s why clinicians often prescribe metronidazole instead of clindamycin, as clindamycin eradicates protective vaginal bacteria called Lactobacilli.

 However, if you have no lactobacilli present and the bacteria that is present is resistant to metronidazole, then the logic to use metronidazole to preserve lactobacilli doesn’t hold.
-(This is why our Vaginal Health Test identifies all bacteria and fungi — including the protective types!)
+(This is why our Vaginal Health Test identifies all bacteria and fungi — including the protective types.)

 3. You took antibiotics